 (i) all or part of a regulation under this Act does not apply, or

 (ii) Parts 10, 11 and 13 of this Act do not apply in relation to the enforcement of all or part of a regulation under this Act and that if a dispute arises respecting the application, interpretation or operation of all or part of that regulation, the grievance procedure contained in the collective agreement or, if applicable, deemed to be contained in the collective agreement under section 84 (3) of the Labour Relations Code, applies for the purposes of resolving the dispute;

 (b) establishing conditions of employment for employees or classes of employees, whether or not they have been excluded from a part of this Act;

 (b.1) establishing conditions of employment for children under 15 years of age that the Lieutenant Governor in Council considers necessary or advisable to protect their health, safety, physical or emotional well-being, education or financial interests;

-(c) respecting the licensing of employment agencies, talent agencies and farm labour contractors, including the following:
+(c) respecting the licensing of employment agencies, talent agencies, farm labour contractors and temporary help agencies, including the following:

 (i) establishing terms and conditions of licences, or terms and conditions that must be met for obtaining, continuing to hold or renewing a licence;